Make history. Earn community service hours (up to seventy).

 What do Transcribe Team members do?

 Transcription volunteers make traces of history accessible to researchers, writers, genealogists around the globe by transcribing historical documents in libraries and archives from cursive or typed words into searchable text.
-Students can do this valuable work at in-person Transcribe-a-thons and, after attending a training session, submitting a signed agreement, and receiving a personal Google folder link from Ms. DeGroat, transcribe independently on their own schedule as long as they provide the agreed-upon verification of their work.
+Students can do this valuable work at in-person Transcribe-a-thons and, after attending a Transcribe-a-thon, signing an agreement, and receiving a personal Google folder link from Ms. DeGroat, transcribe on their own schedule as long as they provide the agreed-upon verification of their work.

 How many community service hours could I earn?

 Because this work benefits people way beyond MLWGS, transcription work for designated institutions is considered an off-campus service project rather than on-campus or at-school service project.
-You may earn up to a total of 70 hours through transcription work.
+You may earn up 35 hours per school year (up to 70 hours total in four years) through transcription work.

 Who can join the Transcribe Team at MLWGS?